 Searching a CSV

 Array can search for data within a CSV or Excel file.
 Again, this is similar to how it searches a cloud storage service.

 First, upload your spreadsheet to Array.

-Then, as before, select any fields that you'd like to pull into your Array form.
-You can also select for Array to update the CSV based on new information it receives.
+Responses update spreadsheet data - You can select for Array to update the CSV based on new information it receives.
 This will only change the information in Array's copy of your CSV; it will not update the file saved locally on your computer.

 Searching From an External Service

 Two-way sync opens the doors for numerous use cases.
 For example, companies can create sign-up forms to capture sales leads at conferences and networking events, offering a two-in-one solution that can both capture new contact information as well as update existing members.
 Simply tie the form to your preferred CRM or email software and have contacts search for themselves.
 If their data appears, they can update it on the spot, and if they’re missing from the system they can sign up.

 Data search also provides a great way to track attendees at public events or add subscribers to a mailing list.
 In the days leading up to an event, direct your audience to an online sign-up.
 On the day of the event, use the form to search their name as they arrive.
 If the search yields no results, use this as an opportunity to capture their information before they enter.